 Our lab (consisting of 10-15 scientists) is located at the Francis Crick Institute in the Kings Cross area of North London.

-We are generally interested in the signalling activities that control patterning, growth and apoptosis in epithelia.
+We are generally interested in the signalling activities that control patterning and growth in epithelia.
 Here are some of the questions we investigate: